 “When the founder of our practice had shoulder surgery done on himself he was absolutely blown away by the rehab they put him through,” says Dr. Gold of her colleague, Dr. Brendan Furlong, founder of both BW Furlong and Associates and Furlong’s Soundness Center.
 “He thought, ‘we’re so far behind in the horse world, and I really need to try to do something about it.’ ” It was then that Furlong’s Soundness Center was born.
 Under the stewardship of Dr. Furlong and the daily leadership of Dr. Gold, Furlong’s Soundness Center established a goal of transforming equine rehabilitation from a gray area in equine veterinary medicine to a highly-personalized, medically-sound program led by specially-trained veterinarians.
 Meanwhile, Dr. Frisbie and his colleagues at Colorado State University (Principle Dr. Melissa King) have dedicated themselves in a similar fashion, developing a program that operates out of the university while also establishing eCORE (with Aaron Wallace and Dr. Sherry Johnson), which specializes in equine rehabilitation strictly managed by veterinarians boarded in equine sports medicine and rehabilitation.
 The eCORE – North Texas facility is also unique because it is owned and managed by veterinarians, all with a key interest in providing exceptional patient care.

 Today’s landscape is a far cry from the equine rehabilitation of yesteryear that saw horse owners hauling a recently injured horse home from the veterinary hospital to figure out post-injury or post-surgical care largely on their own.
 Technology was scarce, science-based rehab protocols were nearly non-existent, and it was a common practice to stall an injured horse or simply turn them out to pasture for time off.
-“The mentality back then was that if you had a bad soft tissue injury, then you may as well give up on the horse because they’re never going to heal,” remembers Dr. Carrie Schlachter of Circle Oak Equine and Rehabilitation Center in Petaluma, California.
-Circle Oak operates a top shelf equine rehabilitation program, managed exclusively by Dr. Schlachter and a specialized team.
-The program is a fitting example of how today’s veterinary-directed rehab facilities run in stark contrast to the rehab programs of the past.
+“The mentality back then was that if you had a bad soft tissue injury, then you may as well give up on the horse because they’re never going to heal,” remembers Dr. Carrie Schlachter of Animals in Motion based out of Penngrove, California.
 Equine rehabilitation has evolved dramatically to now offer evidence-based therapies and a long line of successful cases on which to base treatment protocols.

 A rehabilitation technician at Furlong’s Soundness